careyjames/dns-tool/README.md

 FAQ
 1. Why is Windows complaining about an unknown publisher?

-Because we’re not code-signing the .exe.
-We’re currently not able to afford a code-signing certificate.
-You can still run it by clicking “More info → Run anyway.”

-2. macOS says “cannot be opened because developer cannot be verified.”
+   - The .exe is not code-signed.
+   - We do not currently have a code-signing certificate.
+   - Click "More info" and then "Run anyway" to launch.

-Yes, same reason—no code signing or notarization.
-Use “System Preferences → Security & Privacy → General → Open Anyway” or xattr -d com.apple.quarantine ./dnstool_macos.
+   - No code signing or notarization is available.
+   - Use System Preferences → Security & Privacy → General → Open Anyway.
+   - Or run `xattr -d com.apple.quarantine ./dnstool_macos`.

 3. Does the Linux binary work on all distros?

-It should work on most recent distros with glibc >= the version in our build environment.
-On older systems, you may see “GLIBC_2.X not found.”
-In that case, build from source on your own system.
+   - Works on most recent distros with glibc matching our build environment.
+   - On older systems you may see GLIBC errors; build from source.

 4. Does arrow-key history require anything special?
+   - No extra dependencies. `prompt_toolkit` is bundled in the binary.

-No, we’ve embedded prompt_toolkit inside the compiled binary.
-It “just works.”
-Commands typed are saved to ~/.domain_history_rdap_interactive.
+   - Commands are saved to `~/.domain_history_rdap_interactive`.

 License
 This project is licensed under the Apache License 2.0.
 See the